Chris Kirkpatrick

-Christopher Alan Kirkpatrick (born October 17, 1971) is an American singer, songwriter, dancer, music producer, and occasional actor, who is best known for his work as the founding member of the pop group NSYNC, in which he sang countertenor.
-He also serves as a songwriter and producer and has regularly worked as a voice actor and participant in numerous reality TV shows.
+Christopher Alan Kirkpatrick (born October 17, 1971) is an American singer, songwriter, dancer, music producer, podcaster, and actor.
+He founded the pop group NSYNC, in which he sang countertenor.
+The band has sold over 70 million records, becoming one of the best-selling boy bands of all time.
+Kirkpatrick was the lead singer in various songs including "Thinking of You (I Drive Myself Crazy)", "Together Again", "The Lion Sleeps Tonight", "I Thought She Knew", "Just Got Paid", and many songs from their Christmas album, Home for Christmas.

+In television, he played Chip Skylark on the Nickelodeon series The Fairly OddParents.
+Kirkpatrick has also participated in numerous reality TV shows, including Celebrity Big Brother, The Masked Singer, and Gone Country.

 Early life and education

-Kirkpatrick was born on October 17, 1971 in Clarion, Pennsylvania to single mother, Beverly Eustice, when she was 16 years old.
+Kirkpatrick was born on October 17, 1971, in Clarion, Pennsylvania to single mother, Beverly Eustice, when she was 16 years old.
 She raised him on her own along with his four younger half-sisters (Molly, Kate, Emily, and Taylor).
-He is of Irish, Scottish, Native American, and Latin ancestry.
+He is of Irish, Scottish, Native American, and Hispanic descent.

 Kirkpatrick and his family grew up in poverty and on welfare, sometimes homeless and living out of a car, and had to move around a lot.
 As a result, he attended many different schools and lived in several states, including Pennsylvania, Ohio, South Carolina, and California.
 At one point, his family lived in a trailer during the winter with no electricity and a hole in the side of it, and his mother had to pile dirty laundry in front of it to keep the snow from coming in.
-Since his family couldn't afford to wash their clothes, he rarely had clean clothes to wear and had to sleep in the piles of dirty laundry at night to keep warm.
+Since his family could not afford to wash their clothes, he rarely had clean clothes to wear and had to sleep in the piles of dirty laundry at night to keep warm.
 Kirkpatrick recalls frequently going without food and not always knowing where their next meal would come from, often relying on food stamps, free school lunches, and donated items to survive.
-Due to his family's financial problems, Kirkpatrick struggled in school and began working on a farm while still in grade school to help his mom make ends meet.
+To help his mom cover the bills he began working on a farm while still in grade school.
+Due to his family's financial problems and his ADHD (Attention Deficit Hyperactivity Disorder), Kirkpatrick struggled in school.